AmitKumarDas/amitkumardas.github.io/_posts/2016-04-09-kvm-based-crash-consistent-cloudbyte-storage-snapshots.md

 KVM based crash consistent CloudByte storage snapshots - **WIP**

 > This article tries to collage information on how to implement a perfect
-> crash consistent snapshot for VMs running in KVM hypervisor.
+> crash consistent snapshot for VMs running on KVM based hypervisors.
+This
+> article focuses on KVM kernel module with Ubuntu as the host OS.

 **Overall setup:**